-Independent Auditor's Report - The Auditor's report to the CFA on the accounts for 2015/16, which are set out in the sections shown below.
+Independent Auditor's Report to the Members of Lancashire Combined Fire Authority - The Auditor's report to the CFA on the accounts for 2015/16, which are set out in the sections shown below.

 Statement of Responsibilities for the Statement of Accounts - Sets out the responsibilities of the Authority and the Treasurer with regards to the statement of accounts.